dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> New applications and clients should avoid using the "charts" and "reportTables" APIs as they will be deprecated soon, and finally removed by release **2.37**.
+> New applications and clients should avoid using the "charts" and "reportTables" APIs because they will be deprecated soon, and removed by release **2.37**.

 A Visualization object is composed of many attributes (some of them related to charts and others related to pivot tables), but the most important ones responsible to reflect the core information of the object are: *"id", "name", "type", "dataDimenstionItems", "columns", "rows" and "filters".*